m00sey/my-test-spec/docs/index.md

 # Scope

-The identity system-based secure overlay for the Internet, based on KERI, includes a primary root-of-trust in Self-certifying identifiers (SCIDs) {{UIT}}{{SCPK}}{{SFS}}{{SCPN}}{{SCURL}}.
+The identity system-based secure overlay for the Internet, based on KERI, includes a primary root-of-trust in Self-certifying identifiers (SCIDs).
 This root-of-trust presents a formalism for Autonomic identifiers (AIDs) and Autonomic namespaces (ANs), which are part of an Autonomic identity system (AIS).
 This system uses the design principle of minimally sufficient means to provide a candidate trust spanning layer for the Internet.
 Associated with this system is a Decentralized key management infrastructure (DKMI).

 The primary root-of-trust are SCIDs that are strongly bound at issuance to a cryptographic signing (public, private) keypair, which is self-contained until/unless control needs to be transferred to a new keypair.
 In that event, an append-only chained key-event log of signed transfer statements provides end-verifiable control provenance.
 This makes intervening operational infrastructure replaceable because the event logs may be served up by any infrastructure including ambient infrastructure.
 End verifiable logs on ambient infrastructure enable ambient verifiability (verifiable by anyone, anywhere, at any time).